evenmn/VMaChine/README.md

 - TQDM

 ### MPI
-MPI is used in parallel processing.
+MPI is used for parallel processing.
 On Linux, the package can be installed by the following commands
 ```bash
 sudo apt-get install libopenmpi-dev
 sudo apt-get install openmpi-bin
 ```
-MPI is also availiable on other systems.
+MPI is also availiable on other platforms.

 ### Eigen
 Eigen is a C++ template library for linear algebra operations.
 See [http://eigen.tuxfamily.org/](http://eigen.tuxfamily.org/) for installation details.

 ### Blocker
-Blocker is an auto blocking package developed by Marius Jonsson, which is our preffered resampling tool.
-To get the package, go to [https://github.com/computative/](https://github.com/computative/) and clone the repository.
+Blocker is an auto blocking package developed by Marius Jonsson, which is our preferred resampling tool.
+To get the package, go to [https://github.com/computative/block](https://github.com/computative/block) and clone the repository.

 ### TQDM
 The TQDM package provides fast and clean progress bars built in the for loops.
 To get the package, go to [https://github.com/tqdm/tqdm.cpp](https://github.com/tqdm/tqdm.cpp) and clone the repository.